com-pas/compas-oscd-docops/README.md

+# This repository is archived.
+Reach out if you think it needs to be reopened.

-# CoMPAS OpenSCD Document Operations Monorepo
+## CoMPAS OpenSCD Document Operations Monorepo

 This repository hosts the components and plugins related to the (db-stored) SCL documents lifecycle management within the CoMPAS OpenSCD project.

-## Components and Plugins
+### Components and Plugins

 The following components are featured in this repository: